heyhaiden/bikeHelmetCommands/README.md

 ## Research Question
 This project investigated two questions:

-1. Is an audio classification model with single keyword detection more accurate than a multi-keywork model?
+1. Is audio classification detection with a single keyword more accurate than a multi-keyword model?
 2. Does incremental training produce a more accurate model overall when using multiple keywords?

 ## Application Overview